cartesi/tx-manager/README.md

 # Transaction Manager

-The `tx-manager` is a rust library for submitting transactions to the blockchain.
+The `tx-manager` is a Rust library for submitting transactions to the blockchain.
 It tries to account for the many scenarios that can befall a transaction sent to the transaction pool and adjust accordingly.